odino/odino.github.com/source/_posts/2018-08-20-book-review-why-we-sleep.markdown

 Long story short: it's insane how much sleep impacts our life -- it's not just our energy level, but things such as (but not limited to) our ability to absorb knowledge, understand other people's facial emotions, solve problems and regain memory.
-I particularly enjoyed the down-to-earth tone [the author](https://en.wikipedia.org/wiki/Matthew_Walker_(scientist) carries throughout the book, and the fact that you can easily understand the mechanics behind sleep even though the subject is very "technical".
+I particularly enjoyed the down-to-earth tone [the author](https://en.wikipedia.org/wiki/Matthew_Walker_(scientist) carries throughout the book and the fact that you can easily understand the mechanics behind sleep even though the subject is very "technical".